vectorgrp/sil-kit/docs/usage/utilities.rst

    :local:
    :depth: 1

-Running an IntegrationBus system is supported by several utilities.
+Running a Vector Integration Bus (VIB) system is supported by several utilities.
 The launcher's purpose is to simplify starting ensembles  of participants and other simulation utilities from a given configuration file.
 The registry is a mandatory part of the VAsio middleware -- it implements